 Big changes are coming for the future of student programs at Bellevue College.
 The Services and Activities Fees Committee (S&A) has recommended cutting funding to several programs due to concerns about appropriate use of those funds.
 According to the 2020-2021 S&A Budget Allocation Summary, drawn up by the S&A Fees Committee, vocal & choral music programs, instrumental music programs, student travel programs like the Model UN and the Civil Rights Pilgrimage and several other programs historically funded, at least in part, through S&A dollars will receive nothing for the upcoming school year.
 Some groups are allowed to retain rollover funding for use during the “transition year,” and others have had funding withheld pending an institutional review.

-The S&A budget comes from an additional fee tacked onto students’ tuition.
+The S&A budget comes from a percentage of students’ tuition set by the state legislature.
 Each year The Office of Student Programs forms a committee of four students and three professional staff to recommend a budget based on requests from various student programs.
 They then submit their recommendation to the Bellevue College Board of Trustees for approval.
 This year the budget totaled $2.8 million.

 Colleges and universities use the Killian Guidelines to create procedures for and make decisions on apportioning S&A funds.
 The guidelines describe what types of programs are eligible for S&A funds and how to allocate the budget.
 The funds are to be reserved for “college co-curricular or extracurricular activity participated in by students in the furtherance of their education,” according to Killian.
 “Students are expected to have a strong voice in recommending budgets for S&A fees,” but the final say rests with the college’s Board of Trustees.